FMisi/portswigger-lab-solutions-notes/business-logic/README.md

 ## Weak isolation on dual-use endpoint
 Reference: https://portswigger.net/web-security/logic-flaws/examples/lab-logic-flaws-weak-isolation-on-dual-use-endpoint

+// Keywords:
+// new password
+// new-password-2
+// - FMisi
 <!-- omit in toc -->
 ### Solution
 1. With Burp running, log in and access your account page.